Zendstation Smilde: Fire and collapse

 On 15 July 2011, the antenna section caught fire and collapsed, leaving only the concrete base standing.

-In the above-mentioned report a warning was given that there was an increased risk of accidents in the masts, mainly because of the complex ownership structure and that because of that (safety) processes were unclear.
-An investigation by the Dutch police didn't show any (criminal) negligence or other factors that could have caused the fire.
+In the above-mentioned report a warning was given that there was an increased risk of accidents in the masts, mainly because of the complex ownership structure, which left safety processes unclear.
+An investigation by the Dutch police failed to show any criminal negligence or other contributing factors that could have caused the fire.

 Rebuilding the mast

-The above fire destroyed the steel mast on top of the concrete tower completely and the top of the concrete tower (the base of the steel mast) was damaged.
-The owner of the steel mast, NOVEC BV, announced that starting in March 2012, the new mast will be placed on top of the concrete tower and that the new mast will be operational in the summer of 2012.
-The new mast will be a few metres higher than the destroyed one bringing the mast to the same height as before 2006, and will be a steel lattice construction instead of the original tube style.
-This will prevent the 'chimney effect', and thus safer in case of a fire.
+The fire destroyed the steel mast on top of the concrete tower completely and the top of the concrete tower was damaged.
+The owner of the steel mast, NOVEC BV, announced that starting in March 2012 erection of the new mast on top of the concrete tower would begin, which would be operational by the summer of 2012.
+The new steel lattice mast is a few metres (yards) higher than the previous tubular one, bringing the mast to the same height as before 2006.
+This will prevent the 'chimney effect' in a fire, increasing safety.
 On 14 May 2012, at 10:35 the highest point was reached by the builders of VolkerWessels The mast was fully operational again in October 2012.